Nine Big Green Egg Recipes For Cinco De Mayo

 We took advantage of the slow-cooking capabilities of the Big Green Egg to cook this low and slow until those chunks of beautiful beef chuck fell apart at the slightest touch.

 The secret to these delicious little meatballs, besides a healthy amount of our Chipotle Chilli Paste, is the milk-soaked breadcrumbs.
 They give them a beautifully light and fluffy texture and once you’ve had one you won’t be able to stop…luckily this recipe makes quite a few!

 Cooking these meatball skewers directly on the grill until they take on some good colour then transferring them to a cast iron pan to finish cooking through is a good way to make sure they don’t get burnt.

-Get your hands on some lovely big, juicy king prawns for this fresh recipe perfect for barbecue season.
-Not only did we use our Chipotle paste to marinade the prawns, we also stirred some through crème fraiche for a tasty little sauce to dollop on top.
+Get your hands on some lovely big, juicy king prawns for this fresh big green egg recipe perfect for barbecue season.
+Not only did we use our Chipotle paste to marinade the prawns, but we also stirred some through crème fraiche for a tasty little sauce to dollop on top.